 Welcome to the RTFM-Aero web site.
 Nice to have you along.
 This site is devoted to the RTFM-Aero aircraft – but you will also find discussions ranging from engines to new aircraft designs, from flying stories to just plain old hangar talk.
 Enjoy.

-- The F1-X, and the F2-X (F1=”fits one”, F2=”fits two”).
-These are recreational aircraft designed by Duncan Meyer, Brisbane, Australia.
-This venture started out as a personal project born out of a desire to fly exciting, sexy aircraft on a working man’s budget, and has evolved into a series of kit aircraft, the first of which will be available at the end of 2015.
+The F2-X (F2=”fits two”, X-wing).
+This is a recreational aircraft designed by Duncan Meyer, Brisbane, Australia.
+This venture started out as a personal project born out of a desire to fly exciting, sexy aircraft on a working man’s budget, and has evolved into a kit aircraft.
 We see no reason why an aircraft should cost more than the average family car, so no effort is being spared to keep costs realistic.

 - Outstanding “fighter” like performance.
 Fully aerobatic.
 Extremely cheap to run.